martinmf-dev/Realized_Volatility_Prediction_-erdos_deeplearning-/README.md

 ```
 where the sum is taken over all consecutive time instants within a given time_id.

 It should be noted that the pre-segregated test set is reserved by the competition host, and we do not have direct access to it.
+The test set can only be accessed by submitting a model to kaggle.

 ## ETL pipeline